pstanoev/simple-svelte-autocomplete/README.md

 - `keywordsFunction` - optional function that creates text to search from the item.
 If used `keywordsFieldName` is ignored
 - `valueFunction` - optional function that derives the value from the selected item.
 If used `valueFieldName` is ignored
 - `keywordsCleanFunction` - optional function to additionally process the derived keywords from the item
-- `textCleanFunction` - optional function to additionally process the user entered text
+- `textCleanFunction` - optional function to additionally process the user entered text.
+Ignored if `cleanUserText=false`
 - `selectFirstIfEmpty` - set to true to select the first item if the user clears the text and closes the dropdown, defaults to false
 - `minCharactersToSearch` - minimum length of search text to perform search, defaults to 1
 - `maxItemsToShowInList` - maximum number of items to show in the dropdown list, defaults 0 (no limit)